 |CurrencyFair||Bank transfer||€8 (or equivalent) minimum and maximum is unlimited||Bank transfer||2–4 business days||150+ countries|

 Say you’re a business owner who needs to buy a few things from a supplier in Florence.
 Here’s what a transfer would like with Wise and CurrencyFair.

 Wise and CurrencyFair are very similar, and each edges out the other in a few respects.
 For example, Wise offers credit and debit card payments for more currencies.
-On the other hand, CurrencyFair offers transfers to more countries and potentially gives you a better rate than the mid-market rate.
+On the other hand, CurrencyFair has a higher transfer limit and potentially gives you a better rate through their marketplace.

 Still, you’ll want to compare your options to find a service that’s best for your situation.